Structured Interviews: Four Key Advantages to Using Them

 A structured interview is a standardized method of evaluating job candidates with pre-set questions focused on the knowledge, skills, and characteristics required for the job.
 Asking the same questions across all candidates, and using a standardized method for scoring responses, can ensure hiring decisions are based on job-relevant information, and not on irrelevant details.

-Here are four key advantages to using structured interviews:
+The four powerful advantages to using structured interviews you should know:

 - Effectiveness.
 One structured interview can provide the same amount of accurate information as four unstructured interviews – making your hiring process not only more accurate, but more efficient.
 To increase accuracy even further, we recommend including more raters or using a panel interview format.